TangZhengxu/MATH568_FInal_Project_2023/README.md

       - [x] Local inhibition
       - [ ] Global inhibition
 - [x] How inhibition range (connection strength decays with distance) affect sparseness, responding fraction (Sachin is working on this)
+      - [ ] Fit gsyn for different inhibition range: 5, 10, 20, 38, global inhibition (Yijie is working on this)

 ### Analysis simulation results:
 - [x] Odor responses sparseness